Jutho/TensorOperations.jl/docs/src/indexnotation.md

 ## Multithreading and GPU evaluation of tensor contractions with `@cutensor`
-Every index expression will be evaluated as a sequence of elementary tensor operations, i.e. permuted additions, partial traces and contractions, which are implemented for strided arrays as discussed in [Package Features](@ref).
+Every index expression will be evaluated as a sequence of elementary tensor operations, i.e. permuted additions, partial traces and contractions, which are implemented for strided arrays as discussed in [Package features](@ref).
 In particular, these implementations rely on [Strided.jl](https://github.com/Jutho/Strided.jl), and we refer to this package for a full specification of which arrays are supported.
 As a rule of thumb, `Array`s from Julia base, as well as `view`s thereof if sliced with a combination of `Integer`s and `Range`s.